Rychnov nad Kněžnou: Geography

 Rychnov nad Kněžnou is located about 31 km east of Hradec Králové.
 The western part of the municipal territory lies in the Orlice Table and includes most of the built-up area.
 The eastern part lies in the Orlické Foothills and includes the highest point of Rychnov nad Kněžnou at 458 m above sea level.

 The town is situated on the Kněžna River.
 The streams Liberský potok and Javornický potok joins the Kněžna in the municipal territory.
 Near the town is the Les Včelný Nature Park.

 History

 The first written mention of Rychnov nad Kněžnou is in a deed of Ottokar II of Bohemia from 1 February 1258, where Heřman of Rychnov was mentioned.
 In 1561, Rychnov was promoted to a royal town by Ferdinand I. The town hall in Rychnov was first documented in 1596.

 In 1640, the Rychnov estate was bought by the Kolowrat family.
 During the Thirty Years' War, the town was badly damaged.
 In 1676, František Karel I Kolowrat had a new castle built here.
 The castle was gradually expanded by other family members.
+The Kolowrats owend the Rychnov estate until World War II.

 Until 1918, the town was part of Austria-Hungary and head of the Reichenau District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 In 1950, several municipalities were joined to Rychnov nad Kněžnou.
 On 1 January 1990, four parts of Rychnov nad Kněžnou became three separate municipalities (Jahodov, Lukavice and Synkov-Slemeno).

+Economy

+The largest employer based in the town is Assa Abloy Opening Solutions CZ, a manufacturer of locks and hinges with more than 500 employees.